family-finance-app/backend/README.md

 ## Database and Prisma

-- Schema definitions are in `prisma/schema.prisma` with dedicated models for users, accounts, transactions, categories, goals, notifications, and cross-entity join tables.
+- Schema definitions are in `prisma/schema.prisma` with dedicated models for users, groups, accounts, transactions, categories, goals, and notifications.
+- Supported enums:
+  - `AccountType`: DEBIT, CREDIT, CASH, BANK, INVESTMENT, DEPOSIT, DIGITAL, SAVINGS
+  - `CurrencyType`: UAH, USD, EUR
+  - `TransactionType`: EXPENSE, INCOME, TRANSFER
 - Generated client code lives inside `prisma/generated` and is imported through path aliases (for example `../../prisma/generated/client`).
 - Development migrations run with `npm run migrate`; production deployments use `npm run migrate:prod` to avoid accidental schema drift.
 - The `DatabaseService` wraps PrismaClient with `PrismaPg` to leverage the native Node PostgreSQL driver.
+- Cascade deletion is configured for transactions when their parent account is deleted.

 ## Redis Caching